-When working with vibrating tools (e.g., pneumatic tools, orbital sanders, hammer drills, etc.), vibration emissions (vibrations) occur.
-Over time, with poor damping or prolonged use, these can lead to musculoskeletal disorders, and even circulatory problems in the hands ("white finger disease").
+Working with vibrating tools (e.g., pneumatic tools, random orbital sanders, hammer drills, etc.) generates vibration emissions (vibrations).
+Over time, poor damping or prolonged use can lead to musculoskeletal disorders and even circulatory disorders in the hands ("white finger disease").

-Maximum vibration emissions are defined by standards and must be adhered to by manufacturers.
-For this, the usage time distributed over a day/shift is taken into account.
+The maximum vibration emissions are specified by standards and must be complied with by manufacturers.
+For this purpose, the usage time is distributed over a day/shift.
 A distinction is made between:

-- Usage duration: results from the sum of machine use,
+- Duration of use: is calculated from the sum of machine usage,

 interruptions necessary for machine operation

-and break times. - Exposure duration: the duration during which the hand is in contact with the vibration-activated surface.
+Duration of exposure: the length of time during which the hand is in contact with the surface excited by vibrations.

 Jene Begriffe sind in der DIN V 45694 definiert.
 Diese Emissionswerte müssen ab einer Beschleunigung oberhalb von 2.5 m/s² angegeben werden, unterhalb reicht es aus wenn folgendes angegeben wird „<2.5m/s²“.
 Wenn sie die reele Belastung eroieren wollen gehen Sie wie folgt vor:

-- Read from the attached table whether the trigger value (100 points corresponding to daily exposure value A(8) = 2.5 m/s²) and/or exposure limit value (400 points corresponding to A(8) = 5 m/s²
+- Check the attached table to see whether the trigger value (100 points corresponding to daily exposure value A(8) = 2.5 m/s² and/or exposure limit value (400 points corresponding to A(8) = 5 m/s²)

 - Define measures

-Ingersoll Rand has always paid attention to emissions; our tools operate within an acceleration range of 2 – 2.8m/s².
+Ingersoll Rand has always paid attention to emissions, and our tools operate within an acceleration range of 2–2.8 m/s².

 2 comments